matomo-org/developer-documentation/docs/generated/master/Hooks.md

 <pre><code>function(&amp;$configDb)</code></pre>

 - array `$dbInfos` Reference to an array containing database connection info, including: - **host**: The host name or IP address to the MySQL database. - **username**: The username to use when connecting to the database. - **password**: The password to use when connecting to the database. - **dbname**: The name of the Piwik MySQL database. - **port**: The MySQL database port to use. - **adapter**: either `'PDO\MYSQL'` or `'MYSQLI'` - **type**: The MySQL engine to use, for instance 'InnoDB'

-### Tracker.getVisitFieldsToPersist

-*Defined in [Piwik/Tracker/Visitor](https://github.com/piwik/piwik/blob/master/core/Tracker/Visitor.php) in line [222](https://github.com/piwik/piwik/blob/master/core/Tracker/Visitor.php#L222)*

-This event collects a list of [visit entity](/guides/persistence-and-the-mysql-backend#visits) properties that should be loaded when reading the existing visit.
-Properties that appear in this list will be available in other tracking events such as 'onExistingVisit'.

-Plugins can use this event to load additional visit entity properties for later use during tracking.

-Callback Signature:
-<pre><code>function(&amp;$fields)</code></pre>

 ### Tracker.isExcludedVisit